KiranAleMagar77/ImperialRulers/README.txt

 3:30
 added the images in the wwwroot folder  by creating a new folder named img and added the copyright free images

+3:40
+formatted the index page and added images and content

+4:15
+added content to the aboutus page

+4:20
+finished the coding and now i am uploading it to github and publshling it into azure